getify/Functional-Light-JS/ch6.md

 ## Performance

-Whenever we start asserting that we should create new values instead of mutating existing ones, the obvious next question is: what does that mean for performance?
+Whenever we start creating new values (arrays, objects, etc) instead of mutating existing ones, the obvious next question is: what does that mean for performance?
 If we have to reallocate a new array each time we need to add to it, that's not only churning CPU time and consuming extra memory, the old values (if de-referenced) are getting garbage collected, which is even more CPU burn.

 // TODO